INTERACTION INNOVATION: NESTED SORTING

 -

-Led design across numerous engineering groups, Technical leads and product owners to understand the complexities and problems with the current model
+Cross-Functional Leadership: I led design across numerous engineering groups, technical leads, and product owners to thoroughly understand the complexities of the current data model and align on the new experience.

 -

-Partnered with user research during all phases of project to understand the users confusion and needs for a better experience
+User-Centric Validation: I partnered closely with user research during all phases, translating user confusion and needs into clear design goals for a better experience.

 -